 Part of Sudeley Castle lies in ruins, including Elizabeth I’s rooms, but the rest of the castle is still lived in by the family.
 You can follow a tour through the open parts of the castle and kids will enjoy looking for the “20 treasures of Sudeley Castle.”
 The inside of the castle is beautiful, but perhaps more suited to older children.
 Some of the artefacts here include letters from kings and queens written hundreds of years ago, and a christening gown for Princess Elizabeth embroidered by Anne Boleyn.

 The castle grounds and gardens are stunning in summer, especially the rose garden.
 Younger kids will have great fun in the gardens and in the adventure playground area which has recently been upgraded.
 My son loved looking at the birds in the aviary and looking for koi carp in the pond.

 Suitable for: All ages, but older kids will get more out of the castle.

 When to visit Sudeley Castle: Spring, summer and autumn.
 The castle is usually closed from December to March but check opening times on the website.

-Animal Encounters in the Cotswolds
+Animal Encounters in the Cotswolds for kids